 I’ll take the Terrible Twos.
 I’ll also take this…

-And you know what – I even snuck this one by The Hubby.
-He wants no part of green smoothies and cringes when I tell him I put black beans into cupcakes, but when I rolled some of this mixture into little truffles for the boys to snack on, he grabbed a few and, with his mouth full, was telling me how good it was.
+And you know what – I even snuck this flourless Almond Joy cookie dough ball by The Hubby.
+He wants no part of green smoothies and cringes when I tell him I put black beans into cupcakes.
+But when I rolled some of the flourless Almond Joy cookie dough mixture into little truffles for the boys to snack on, he grabbed a few.
+Then, with his mouth full, he was telling me how good it is.
 The little dudes have been loving it spread on bananas and apples.
 And yes, I even packed some in their lunch boxes for school.
 I think I need to explain to their teachers that it’s actually good for them, and not just a decadent dessert!

 Now you don’t have to get all fancy-like.
-You can just whip up all of the ingredients in a food processor and plop it into a bowl – if I were just making a batch for the kiddos, that’s what I’d do.
-But if you are having a party, shape it into a ball, wrap in plastic wrap to firm up a bit, then roll it in some coconut and make it look all cute with some slices almonds.
+You can just whip up all of the ingredients in a food processor and plop it into a bowl.
+If I were just making a batch for the kiddos, that’s what I’d do.
+But if you are having a party, shape it into a ball, wrap in plastic wrap to firm up a bit, then roll it in some coconut to make it look all cute with some slices almonds.
 With just the coconut, it looks kind of like a snowball, but since I am totally over winter, I had to add the almonds to dress it up for a springtime party!